tdelta/SynergyQuest/README.md

 ## System Requirements

 * A Linux 🐧 or Windows 💰 PC
-* A smartphone for every player with a (very) modern web browser installed ("officially" supported is the newest version of Google Chrome on Android)
+* A smartphone for every player with a modern web browser installed ("officially" supported is the newest version of Google Chrome on Android Not supported: Firefox)
+  * iOS devices are not supported

 ## Credits